CATFIGHT GETS UGLY! Did Priyanka Chopra Just Say That She Doesn't Want To Be Like Kangana Ranaut?

-Kangana Ranaut has currently the hot topic of discussion in the tinsel town.
+Kangana Ranaut is currently the hot topic of discussion in the tinsel town.
 Right from her explosive interviews on ex Hrithik Roshan to her fighting row with Apurva Asrani for Simran's writing credit, she is all over the news.

 But it looks like Priyanka Chopra didn't mind taking a dig at the 'Tanu Weds Manu's actress for her controversies in her recent interview.
 Read on to know more...